Highly anticipated River Raisin Distillery opens

 Indeed, at $23.99 per fifth, the Cane & Grain is a very reasonably priced liquor for something that is totally hand-crafted.
 Krista says most distilleries charge a much higher price for their product, but they wanted to keep their price accessible to everyone … and Joe adds that a “dirty secret” of many distilleries is that they often put their money into equipment, labels and bottling, which of course increases their overhead and makes the product less unique.
 “If we don’t have a product we’re proud of, it’s not going out the door,” he says.
 “We want to keep our products original, and we are thinking outside the box.”

-After selling 123 bottles on Wednesday--60 of them in the first hour they were open--the distillery ran completely out of product early Saturday afternoon.
+After selling 123 bottles on Wednesday–60 of them in the first hour they were open–the distillery ran completely out of product early Saturday afternoon.
 They will reopen in a couple of weeks when a new batch is ready for sale.
 Once they hit their groove and have a steady supply of product, the River Raisin Distillery will be open for its regular hours on Thursdays and Fridays, 3-7 pm, and 12-7 on Saturdays.

 The distillery also sells t-shirts, made by Steelegrafix, that are selling like hotcakes.
-In addition to purchasing their products locally, the Jarvis' are also keeping it local when it comes to disposing of their mash.
-They have local farmers who come and pick it up, so it's not only starting out local--it's staying local!
+In addition to purchasing their products locally, the Jarvis’ are also keeping it local when it comes to disposing of their mash.
+They have local farmers who come and pick it up, so it’s not only starting out local–it’s staying local!

 The “local” aspect of their business extends to what they hope to bring to the Manchester community.
 Obviously Joe and Krista are deeply grateful to their Manchester neighbors for the initial (and ongoing) support, but they also hope that the distillery will be another draw to bring people to town and help bolster the local economy.
 Having a truly unique product in a very distinctive location should make their endeavor successful.